Listen to the archived broadcast of the English Concert performing Handel oratorio Theodora – the work the composer said he was most proud of.

 Produced by WQXR and Carnegie Hall, and presented in partnership with American Public Media (APM), the third season of Carnegie Hall Live kicks off on Wednesday, Nov.
 13, with a performance by the San Francisco Symphony conducted by Michael Tilson Thomas and featuring guest soloist pianist Jeremy Denk (Nov.
 13).

 Other highlights include the Takács Quartet performing an all-Bartók program (Jan.
 18, 2014); the Boston Symphony Orchestra, conducted by Bernard Haitink and featuring a rare orchestral performance by pianist Murray Perahia (Feb.
-11, 2014); and Yo-Yo Ma and Emanuel Ax performing works for cello and piano (Feb.
-23, 2014).
+11, 2014); and the Atlanta Symphony Orchestra performing Britten's War Requiem.

 Full broadcast schedule: